 New York Child Injury Lawyer Near Me 516-932-0400

-Recoverable Damages After a Child Injury
+Recoverable Damages After a Child Injury in NY

-If your child’s injuries were the result of someone else’s negligence or willful misconduct, you may be entitled to damages.
+If your child’s injuries were the result of someone else’s negligence or willful misconduct, you could be entitled to damages.
 Common types of damages that victims are able to recover in cases like these are:

 - Lost wages from time away from work caring for your child